Anvar0v/API-UsingGO/README.md

-# Here is a sample api that developed using GoLang programming language!
+Here is a sample api that developed using GoLang programming language.
+You can use this proj as a sample for learning purposes.